supertokens/supertokens-auth-react/examples/with-localstorage/README.md

 # SuperTokens Demo app

 This demo app is now deprecated.
 We recommend using the [Authorization header](https://supertokens.com/docs/thirdpartyemailpassword/advanced-customizations/react-component-override/usage).
-You can switch it entirely to use `localstorage` by adding a custom CookieHandler.
+You can switch to only using `localstorage` by adding a custom CookieHandler.

 ## Author